Bill to ban conversion therapy: How local MPs voted

 "Our children are perfect just the way they are, and whatever way they identify."

-She told the Bay of Plenty Times she felt proud that parliament was passing progressive legislation.

-She said the bill "essentially protects the impressionable youth within the rainbow community from being subjected to mental, emotional, and physical abuse".
+She told the Rotorua Daily Post the bill "essentially protects the impressionable youth within the rainbow community from being subjected to mental, emotional, and physical abuse".

 "Despite the great accomplishments regarding this bill, I still believe there is work to be done, in particular with supporting survivors and victims of the practice."